Yucca: Range and habitat

 The natural range of the yuccas stretches across much of southern North America from Panama in the south as far north as Alberta in Canada.
 The exact extent is disputed as though Yucca gigantea is listed by Plants of the World Online (POWO) and World Flora Online (WFO) as native to Central America, other sources like World Plants list it as introduced to all the nations of Central America.
 Likewise, Yucca flaccida is listed as native to Ontario by POWO, WFO, and World Plants, but is listed by the Database of Vascular Plants of Canada as introduced.

 Yuccas are generally accepted to be introduced to the islands Caribbean.
 Various species have also escaped from cultivation in Europe as far east as Poland and Romania.
 They grow as an introduced species in Turkey, Pakistan, and Bangladesh in Asia.
 In Africa they are reported in Tunisia and KwaZulu-Natal and Free State in South Africa.
 They have been introduced to South America in Ecuador, Bolivia, Uruguay, and Argentina.
 In Australia Aloe yucca (Yucca aloifolia) has naturalized in Western Australia, Queensland, New South Wales, and the Australian Capital Territory.
 It is doubtfully naturalized on Lord Howe Island and naturalized on Norfolk Island.
 Two other species, Yucca gloriosa and Yucca whipplei, may also be naturalized in Australia.
+Spineless yucca (Yucca gigantea) is considered the most common variety in Australia.
 They are listed as an environmental weed in New Zealand having been found 31 times outside of cultivation.

 The yuccas are xerophytic, plants with adaptations to dry environments, with even those native to rainy habitats growing better when in drier areas.
 The smaller, freeze-tolerant species of yucca have two centers of diversity, one in Texas and the other on the Colorado Plateau.
 They are found generally to the north and east of the range in Chihuahuan Desert, the Trans-Pecos region, the Rocky Mountains, the Colorado Plateau, and the Great Plains.
 Tree-like yuccas with fleshy fruits have a center of diversity in the Sonoran Desert.
 They are found mainly in Mexico, while the tree like yuccas with spongy fruits are found only in the Mojave Desert.